margusmartsepp/margusmartsepp.github.io/Testing.md

    1. [ ] Because there is a high level of intrusion, there may be false alarms generated
    1. [ ] Because there is a low level of intrusion, the test results will not be representative of the production code

+1. ### Question #4 (3 points) You have been automating a legacy application that provides critical functionality to the business.
+An update to the legacy system has been approved and the developers plan to use third party software to provide the new functionality.
+The third party software has already been tested but the interface between the existing software and the new software is problematic.
+Your existing test automation needs to be extended to test the interface between these two products.
+     How should you approach implementing the best automation solution?
+   1. [ ] Develop test automation for the entire system including the legacy and third party applications
+   1. [ ] Investigate if automation is possible via the APIs used to interface with the third party software
+   1. [ ] Develop new automation to test via the GUI of the third party software
+   1. [ ] Investigate if automation can be implemented using the CLI to replace the existing GUI automation

+1. ### Question #5 (3 points) You are evaluating functional test automation tools.
+The tool that you prefer can provide your organization with a favorable cost-benefit ratio, which appeals to senior management.
+Additionally, you feel the tool is superior in meeting your other technical criteria.
+However, the tool has many features most of which will never be used.
+As a result, you feel this makes the tool overly complex and confusing.
+     What should your next steps be regarding selection of this tool?
+   1. [ ] Consider another tool that is more user friendly
+   1. [ ] Explore the possibility of configuring the tool to turn off unnecessary features
+   1. [ ] Plan to supplement selection of this tool with lengthy and comprehensive training sessions
+   1. [ ] Consider acquiring an additional tool that can provide a more user friendly interface to the preferred tool

+1. ### Question #6 (1 point) When a system is designed for testability, one of the characteristics is that the test cases can access interfaces into the system that can be used to verify the expected behavior actually occurred as a result of the test.
+     What is this characteristic called?
+   1. [ ] Observability
+   1. [ ] Controllability
+   1. [ ] Maintainability
+   1. [ ] Interoperability

+1. ### Question #7 (1 point) Which of the following is an important testability consideration when designing a SUT?
+   1. [ ] Interoperability
+   1. [ ] Controllability
+   1. [ ] Maintainability
+   1. [ ] Transportability

+1. ### Question #8 (1 point) What layer of the gTAA structure provides tool support for designing manual test cases and creating automated test cases?
+   1. [ ] Test Adaptation Layer
+   1. [ ] Test Definition Layer
+   1. [ ] Test Generation Layer
+   1. [ ] Test Flexibility Layer